rohanmaddamsetti/PCN-db-pipeline/README.md

 - Recommended: Duke Compute Cluster (DCC)
 - Storage: ~15TB for raw sequencing data
 - Memory: 16GB minimum
-- Time: ~2 weeks for full pipeline, mainly spent for the Illumina short-read data download.
+- Time: ~1 week for full pipeline: 3 days for Illumina short-read data download, and a few days for PCN estimation on HPC.

 This pipeline can be run locally or on Duke Compute Cluster (DCC).
 DCC or your high-performance computing cluster (HPC) is recommended,